Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Modules for SL(2,2a)

-Let $M$ be a module for $\SL_2(2^a)$ for some $a\leq 10$.
-Suppose that $u$ acts on $M$ with $b$ Jordan blocks of size $1$.
-If there are $c>0$ trivial composition factors in $M$, but no trivial submodules or quotients, then $M$ has at least $2b+3(c-b)/2$ composition factors of dimension $2$. \end{lem} \begin{pf} The first statement, of the structure of the largest submodule of $P(2_1)$ with factors of dimension $1$ and $2$, is easily verified by computer in the range specified.
-Thus we concentrate on the second statement, which we prove by induction on $\dim(M)$.
-By removing all submodules and quotients of simple modules of dimension at least $4$, we may assume that $M$ is a submodule of a sum of $P(2_i)$s for various $i$.

-The largest submodule $N$ of $M$ with factors of dimension $1$ and $2$, firstly has no trivial submodules or quotients, and secondly is a submodule of sums of modules of the form in the first part of this lemma.
-Since $u$ acts on the subquotient $1/2/1$ with two blocks of size $2$, if $u$ has $b'$ Jordan blocks of size $1$ on $N$ and $c'$ trivial composition factors in total, then we see that modulo the third socle $\soc^3(N)$ of $N$ we must have exactly $(c'-b')/2$ trivial composition factors; hence we have $(c'-b')/2$ $2$-dimensionals in the fifth socle layer, and the socle and third socle layers have at least $(c'+b')/2$ $2$-dimensional modules each, yielding $2b'+3(c'-b')/2$ $2$-dimensionals in total.
-The quotient $M/N$ also has no trivial submodules or quotients, so we are done if the number of Jordan blocks of size $1$ in the action of $u$ on $M/N$ is at least $b-b'$, but this is clear.
-This completes the proof. \end{pf}

-Obviously this improves the result that the pressure must be positive, i.e., if there are $c$ trivials then there must be at least $(c+1)$ $2$-dimensionals; we easily see from the modules in the lemma above that this bound of $(3c+b)/2$ is best possible.

-Lemma \ref{lem:smallsubspaces} shows that, not only can we not fix a $1$-space on either $\Vmin$ or $L(G)$, but we cannot fix a $2$-space on $\Vmin$ either for $F_4$, $E_6$ and $E_7$.
-By Lemma \ref{lem:extforsl22a} we see that $2$s only have non-split extensions with $1$ and $4$s, so we would like a similar result to the previous one, counting the number of $4$-dimensionals in a module $M$ that has $2$-dimensional composition factors but no $2$-dimensional submodules or quotients.
+Lemma \ref{lem:smallsubspaces} shows that if a subgroup $H$ of $\bG$ stabilizes a $1$- or $2$-space on $M(\bG)$ for $F_4$, $E_6$ and $E_7$ then $H$ is not Lie primitive.
+By Lemma \ref{lem:extforsl22a} we see that $2$-dimensional modules have non-split extensions only with modules of dimension $1$ and $4$, so we would like a similar result to the previous one, counting the number of $4$-dimensional factors in a module $M$ that has $2$-dimensional composition factors but no $2$-dimensional submodules or quotients.
 We start with the easier case, where there are no trivial composition factors in $M$ at all.
-Notice that we can use $\mc M$-pressure here as well, but we can do a bit better using the structure of modules for $\SL_2(2^a)$.
+Notice that we can use $\mathcal M$-pressure here as well, but we can do a bit better using the structure of modules for $\SL_2(2^a)$.

-(We do not need to consider $a>6$ here as these lemmas are not of use for $E_8$.)
+(We do not need to consider $a>6$ here as these lemmas do not appear to be of use for $E_8$: the stabilizers of $2$-spaces of $L(E_8)$ are not obviously positive dimensional.)